SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

 ## Snakemake Configuration

-The Snakemake workflow relies on a configuration file called `config.yaml`.
+The Snakemake workflow relies on a configuration file in `YAML` format.
+Our default is `config/config.yaml`:

 - Set `mothur_bin` to the path to your mothur binary if you're not using the default one on Flux.
 - To run the workflow with just a subset of the input data for debugging purposes: